-EA and Maxis have announced that The Sims 4 is coming to PS4 and Xbox One this year, and that it's going to be just like the PC and Mac version we know and love.
-This follows the news that The Sims Mobile is also coming this year, and we couldn't be more excited.
+Following a joint EA and Maxis announcement, The Sims 4 is now available to buy PS4 and Xbox One, and it's just like the PC and Mac version we know and love.
+This follows the news that The Sims Mobile is also coming soon, and we couldn't be more excited.

 When is The Sims 4 for PS4 and Xbox One coming out?